kevin-allen/unetTracker/documentation/getting_started.md

 # Getting started with unetTracker

-Once unetTracker is installed in your python environment, all you need to do is to follow a series of Jupyter notebooks located in the `notebooks` directory of the unetTracker repository.
+Once the unetTracker python package is installed in your python environment, all you need to do is to follow a series of Jupyter notebooks located in the `notebooks` directory of the unetTracker repository.

 I would recommend to create a directory for your project that will include the model, dataset and jupyter notebooks to train the model.